0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 The system thread waits for two minutes and removes the entry , we also have to "fake" the pid to avoid ambiguity conflicts (i.e. a new process is created with the same pid that have just been terminated.)<br/>

 ### Blocking a mapped page writer write
 As mentioned a process may be able to modify a large number of views before the mapped page writer activates.
-We can't prevent those modifications by killing the process , the paging writes have already been "scheduled" as the PTEs are marked as dirty. <br/> Once we know a ransomware is executing, and is using memory mapped I/O to encrypt files, ideally we'd like to prevent any modification to a file that is backed by a R/W section created by a process we classify as ransomware.<br/> We cant block the write (i.e. by returning access denied and FLT_PREOP_COMPLETE) as in such case  the PFN will remain modified - inevtibaly causing the mapped page writer to trigger again.
+We can't prevent those modifications by killing the process , the paging writes have already been "scheduled" as the PTEs are marked as dirty. <br/> Once we know a ransomware is executing, and is using memory mapped I/O to encrypt files, we'd like to prevent any modification to a file that is backed by a R/W section created by the process classified as ransomware.<br/> We cant block the write (i.e. by returning access denied and FLT_PREOP_COMPLETE) as in such case  the PFN will remain modified - inevtibaly causing the mapped page writer to trigger again.
 One option could be to lie and "successfully" complete the IRP :

 ```cpp